abarker/typped/doc/sphinx_docs/dispatching.rst

    looking at the string value for a token in a precondition).
 It can also help avoid problems with overloading.

-   So while the Typped parser can be used in either way, it is worth considering the use of dynamic token definitions.
+   So, while the Typped parser can be used in either way, the use of dynamic token definitions is worth considering.

 .. topic:: Overloading summary: